laurentperrinet/laurentperrinet.github.io/content/publication/kremkow-09-gns/index.md

   S. and Aertsen A. (2008), Conditions for propagating synchronous spiking and asynchronous firing rates in a cortical network model.
 J Neurosci 28 (20), 5268--80.
 Preliminary Program'
-authors:
-- Jens Kremkow
-- Laurent U Perrinet
-- Guillaume S Masson
-- Ad M Aertsen
-date: 2009-01-01
 featured: false
-grants:
-- facets
-publication: '*Eighth Göttingen Meeting of the German Neuroscience Society*'
-publication_types:
-- inproceedings
-title: Functional consequences of correlated excitation and inhibition on single neuron integration and signal propagation through synfire chains
-tags:
-- spiking-neural-networks
 categories:
 - Computational Neuroscience
 - Education
 - NeuroAI & Machine Learning
+tags:
+- spiking-neural-networks
+publication: '*Eighth Göttingen Meeting of the German Neuroscience Society*'
+publication_types:
+- inproceedings
+grants:
+- facets
 ---
 * see this subsequent paper in the [Journal of Computational Neuroscience]({{< ref "/publication/kremkow-10-jcns/index.md" >}})